bandi13/automap/README.md

 This is a Docker container that has all the tools necessary for creating gmapsupp.img files on any map from OpenStreetMap.
-To run the container, simply do: docker run bandi13/gmapsupp-generator -it --rm -v ~/:/root/output
+To run the container, simply do:
+`docker run bandi13/gmapsupp-generator -it --rm -v ~/:/root/output`

-Then you can run 'cd /root && automap.sh' to generate the default map, or edit the variables in automap.sh to your liking.
+Then you can run `cd /root && automap.sh` to generate the default map, or edit the variables in automap.sh to your liking.
 The temporary files will be kept in the container, and the gmapsupp.img will be copied to '/root/output' which is a volume that's mapped to '~/' on the host.

 automap
 =======